mdcauwer/cv/README.md

 ## Professional experience

-### Postdoctoral Researcher, University College Cork (Feb.
-2019 - now)
+### Postdoctoral Researcher, University College Cork (2019-now)

 Research tasks:
 * Investigating the integration of signal processing, machine learning and optimisation techniques to enhance predictive maintenance.
 * Technologies: Python, Jupyter, Pandas, Numpy, Scikit-learn.

-### PhD Candidate, University College Cork (Oct.
-2012 - Oct 2018)
+### PhD Candidate, University College Cork (2012-18)
 * Combinatorial Optimisation for Sustainable Cloud Computing ([Manuscript][thesis])
 * Supervisors: [Prof Barry O'Sullivan][bos], [Dr Deepak Metha][dm]
 * Funding: [Science Foundation Ireland][SFI]
 * Short abstract:

 > The era of data-driven decision-making often relies on data centres as a backbone to store, structure and retrieve information for use in cloud computing contexts.
 Because these ubiquitous facilities have a large economic and ecological footprint, designing methods to exploit them efficiently is a central challenge in maintaining such structures sustainable.
 My dissertation contributes to the effort of formally modeling parts of such systems for optimisation purposes.
-More specifically, the focus is put on modeling and optimising combinatorial problems using methods and techniques from the realm of mathematical modeling and operations research.
+More specifically, the focus is put on modeling and optimising consolidation problems techniques from the realm of mathematical modeling and operations research.

 ## Education

-### [Masters in Optimisation and Operations Research][ORO-Nantes], Université de Nantes, France (Sept 2010, Sept 2012)
+### [Masters in Optimisation and Operations Research][ORO-Nantes], Université de Nantes, France (2010-12)

-### Bachelors in Computer Science, Université de Nantes, France (Sept 2007, Sept 2010)
+### Bachelors in Computer Science, Université de Nantes, France (2007-10)

-### Bachelors in Economics of Sustainable Development, Université de Nantes, France (Sept 2003, Sept 2007)
+### Bachelors in Economic Theory for Sustainable Development, Université de Nantes, France (Sept 2003-07)

 ### Baccalauréat, Lycée François Truffaut, France (2003)

 ## Tools & Methodologies

+* **Software development**: Python, C++, Java, R, C, PHP, SQL, Git
+* **Mathematical Modeling**: CPLEX, Gecode, Minizinc, Google OR tools, GLPK, NetworkX
+* **Data analysis & representation**: R, Matplotlib, Scikit-learn, Pandas, Seaborn

 ## Teaching

-* **(2020) [UCC CS3306 - Skills and technologies for the workplace][teaching-CS3306]**:  Module content will vary from year to year, depending on what the Department considers to be useful for contemporary industry.
+* **(2020) [UCC CS3306 - Skills and technologies for the workplace][teaching-CS3306]**:  Module content varies from year to year, depending on what the Department considers to be useful for contemporary industry.

 * **(2019) [UCC CS1203 - Programming for Digital Humanities][teaching-CS1203]**: Program design and development with Python for Digital Humanities.